 Updated: October 8th, 2014

-100 Octagonal custom shapes for Photoshop CC CS4 CS3 CS2 CS6 14 13 12 CS5 CS1 Elements 10 7 6 etc includes elaborate vector designs, outlines, double outlines, bold designs, flower themed vectors, petals, curved designs, starbursts and many more.
+100 Octagonal custom shapes for Photoshop CC CS4 CS3 CS2 CS6 14 13 12 CS5 CS1 Elements 10 7 6 etc includes elaborate Vector graphics, outlines, double outlines, bold, flower themed vectors, petals, curved, starbursts and many more.
 All are by Andrew Buckle / graphicxtras.com.
 Use the vectors to create items for sale such as books, adverts, packaging, cards, mugs, posters and more.
 PC and MAC OS X. .
-Use the designs as shape layers as well as paths / selections / masks and fill designs.
-They can be used with all the new shape features in CC CS6 such as blurring the designs and adding strokes to the design.
-The designs can be exported to other applications, distorted, grouped, combined, warped, blended, used with gradients and more.
+Use them as shape layers as well as paths / selections / masks and fills.
+They can be used with all the new features in CC CS6 such as blurring them and adding strokes to them.
+They can be exported to other applications, distorted, grouped, combined, warped, blended, used with gradients and more.
 Eight is a magic number.

 Commercial use, royalty free